barrel/shopify-vite/docs/guide/index.md

 To access your Shopify theme, you will need to serve it locally using the [Shopify CLI](https://shopify.dev/docs/themes/tools/cli) and the `shopify theme dev` command.
 :::

-Or, running the `build` command will version and bundle your application's assets and get them ready for you to deploy to production:

 ```bash
 npm run build